Memmelsdorf: Sport

 The club Sportverein 1923 e.
 V. offers many departments.
-From football to bowling, chess and baseball, every sportsman and sportswoman can follow his or her interests.
+From football to bowling, chess and baseball, every sportsman and sportswoman can follow their interests.
 Over the last few years, various teams from one department or another have made their way into the national leagues, with the first team from the baseball department even reaching the Second Bundesliga.

 A yearly sporting high point is the Quattroball-Turnier staged by SC Memmelsdorf 1997 e.
 V. To this meet come up to 400 players in about 100 teams from all over Germany to play the champions in the four different disciplines, volleyball, basketball, handball and soccer fussball.
 The crush of competitors at this tournament is so great that for some years now, participants have had to have their names drawn by lottery to make it onto the contest list.
 The winner of Quattroball-Turnier 2008 is named Funky Fresh Crew.
 In the finals of the tournament they lost only one point in soccer against Hamsteraggregat.
 As the most valuable Player of the tournament was named Helmut Weiss.